 Create an Emergency Fund

 Life is unpredictable.
 Having an emergency fund can come in handy should you need extra funds for sudden repairs, medical expenses, etc. Having three to six months of expenses is the golden rule for emergency funds.
-You want to ensure you have enough saved that in a true emergency, you are still able to cover necessary monthly expenses.
+You want to ensure you have enough saved so in a true emergency, you are still able to cover necessary monthly expenses.

 Start off small and stash away a few dollars every week.
 Make it even easier by setting up weekly or bi-weekly automatic transfers through your online or mobile banking to your savings account.
 You’ll be saving without even realizing it!